Alwatr/alwatr/core/math/README.md

 ### `unicodeDigits.translate(str: string): string`

-Convert the String of number of the source language to the destination language.
+Convert the String of a number of the source language to the destination language.

-- **str** is String of number of the source language.
+- **str** is a String of numbers of the source language.

 @TODO: update from ts files docs

 ### `isNumber(value: unknown): boolean`

-Check the value is number or can convert to a number, for example string ' 123 ' can be converted to 123.
+Check the value is a number or can convert to a number, for example, the string ' 123 ' can be converted to 123.

 #### Why is this needed?